Guinevere: Portrayals

 Later authors use her good and bad qualities to construct a deeper character who plays a larger role in the stories.
 In Chrétien's Yvain, the Knight of the Lion, for instance, she is praised for her intelligence, friendliness, and gentility.
 On the other hand, in Marie de France's probably late-12th-century Anglo-Norman poem Lanval (and Thomas Chestre's later Middle English version, Sir Launfal, where she is a daughter of King Rion of Ireland and Arthur marries her on the advise of Merlin despite her having had many lovers), Guinevere is a viciously vindictive adulteress and temptress who plots the titular protagonist's death after failing to seduce him.
 She ends up punished when she is magically blinded by his secret true love from Avalon, the fairy princess Lady Tryamour (identified by some as the figure of Morgan).
 Guinevere herself wields magical powers in The Rise of Gawain, Nephew of Arthur.
-The Alliterative Morte Arthure has Guinevere commit the greatest treason by giving Arthur's sword kept in her possession to her lover Mordred in order to be used against her husband.
+The Alliterative Morte Arthure has Guinevere commit a great treason by giving Arthur's sword kept in her possession to her lover Mordred in order to be used against her husband.
 Throughout most of Malory's Le Morte d'Arthur, a late-medieval compilation highly influential for a common perception of Guinevere and many other characters today, she figures as "a conventional lady of [chivalric] romance, imperious, jealous, and demanding, with an occasional trait such as the sense of humor" (Edward Donald Kennedy), until she acquires more depth and undergoes major changes to her character at the end of the book, arguably becoming "the most fascinating, exasperating, and human of all medieval heroines" (Derek Brewer, cited by Kennedy).